iamkirankumaryadav/Library/AI/Natural Language Processing.md

 <h3 name="stem">Stemming</h3>

-- Stemming reduces a word to its stem/root/base form.
+- Stemming reduces a word to its stem/root/base forms.
+Stemming is a rule-based approach.
 - Stemming removes common suffixes and prefixes from the word (ing, es, s, ed)
 - For example, the words "playing", "played", "plays", and "players" would all be stemmed down to "play"
 - Stemming can be helpful for tasks like information retrieval, as it allows the model to match words with different suffixes.
 - Reduces data size (saves storage space, improves processing speed)
+- Sometimes stemming results in non-standard words like 'comput' from 'computing' or 'computer'.

 **Stemming is applied on tokens**